cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-PLEIADES MISSION SUPPORT-EN.md

 The features are as follows:
 * Preparation, qualification and execution of mission operations
-* Maintenance of operational documentation
+* Maintaining operational documentation
 * Implementation of operational scenarios for training or skills maintenance purposes
-* Missionization of operation tools
+* Missionization of operating tools
 * Development of new procedures
-* Support for the preparation of operations in the operational qualification phase, launch, positioning, in-flight acceptance, routine
+* Support for the preparation of operations in the operational qualification phase, launch, stationing, in-flight acceptance, routine

 # Project implementation

 The project objectives are as follows:
-* Support to CNES mission teams for the implementation of operational activities and the monitoring of PLEIADES, CSO and Hélios missions
+* Support to CNES mission teams for the implementation of operational activities and monitoring of the PLEIADES, CSO and Hélios missions

 The processes for carrying out the project are:
 * Technical Assistance